 Chairs: Cris dos Remedios, Sydney, Australia

-Speaker 1: Valerie Spiers, Leeds, UK - Using the Breast Cancer Now Tissue Bank to Generate New Biomaterials to Accelerate Breast Cancer Research and Address the 3Rs
+Speaker 1: Valerie Speirs, Leeds, UK - Using the Breast Cancer Now Tissue Bank to Generate New Biomaterials to Accelerate Breast Cancer Research and Address the 3Rs

 Speaker 2: Cris dos Remedios, Sydney, Australia - The Sydney Heart Bank reduces reliance on animal models and also shows how a mouse model of hypertrophic cardiomyopathy differs from human HCM.

-Speaker 3: Christian Tiede, Leeds, UK - Affimers, the next generation of molecular recognition reagents
+Speaker 3: Christian Tiede, Leeds, UK - Affimers are versatile and renewable molecular recognition reagents

 Speaker 4: Michelle Peckham, Leeds, UK - Super-resolution microscopy of actin affimers (synthetic replacements for animal-derived actin antibodies).